 The city is made of mostly retired folks and a mix of college students due to the university’s location.
 But don’t disregard this city because the beaches are amazing and gorgeous as they are quiet.

 Every time I stop in the Santa Barbara area, I make sure I check out the butterfly garden in Goleta, keep in mind this place is seasonal.
 The best time to visit the Monarch Butterfly Grove would be anywhere from November to February.

 It is a nice walk to the butterfly garden area and what is really cool is when you actually get to the location.
-If you observe the trees in the butterfly Grove, It really is a neat sight.
+If you observe the trees you will spot butterflies it’s really a neat sight to see.